dfgitn4j/repl-cypher-shell/README.md

 ## _Why?_

-## Two Reasons:
+#### Two Reasons:

   1. I find it more efficient to write complex Cypher queries in an editor and wanted a mechanism to just highlight my query and run it and page through the text output.

+  2. cypher-shell is one of the best ways to test query performance without messing with drivers and your own code.

- 2. Often the query I write is fast, but it returns too much data for the Neo4j Browser to render in a reasonable amount of time.
-The Neo4j Browser is an [electronjs](https://www.electronjs.org/) based web browser app after all, and there's only so much a web browser can do.
+  3. Often the query I write is fast, but it returns too much data for the Neo4j Browser to render in a reasonable amount of time.
+The Neo4j Browser is an [electronjs](https://www.electronjs.org/) based web and there's only so much a web browser can do.
 There's always Neo4j Bloom to visualize large sets of data, but it's functionality is not targeted at the development workflow scenario I am looking for.

+   ...
+And C
- 3. Most of the code for `repl-cypher-shell.sh` was already built for another database command line tool a long, long, long... time... ago.
+     &nbsp;&nbsp;&nbsp;...
+Most of the code for `repl-cypher-shell.sh` was already built for another database command line tool a in a project long ago and far away.
 I think you can tell from the style.
 Should redo in python.
-OK. three reasons.
+OK.
+Four   reasons.

 #### `repl-cypher-shell.sh` allows you to: